Frequently Asked Questions

 Based on the information you provide (high school course grades, GPA) when you apply to Santa Ana College; the Assessment Center will send you an email with your English and Math course recommendations.

 What if I don't have access to my transcripts or if I studied in another country?

 Students who do not have access to their high school transcripts or studied outside the U.S. can take the Guided Self-Placement, which is available in our website.
 It will take about 5-10 business days for students to receive an email with their English and Math placement recommendation.

 You can also chat with a Counselor by attending a Registration & Academic Advising Workshop or visiting the Counseling Center.

 What is the next step for me while I wait for my placement recommendation?

-If you are a NEW student at SAC, complete the new student orientation on WebAdvisor:
+If you are a NEW student at SAC, complete the new student orientation on Self-Service.

-What do I do after I complete my online orientation?
+What do I do after I complete the New Student Orientation?

-After completing the online orientation; sign up for a New Student Registration Orientation where you will meet with a counselor individually, after a brief group presentation, to discuss course selections and develop a two semester Abbreviated Educational Plan via a group Zoom meeting.
+After completing the orientation; sign up for a Registration & Academic Advising Workshop where you will meet with a counselor individually, after a brief group presentation, to discuss course selections and develop a two semester Abbreviated Educational Plan.

 What services could I receive during my advisement session?